EdCrossing/Fimatix_Title_Classifier/README.md

 The RF achieves an accuracy of ~97.5% on the validation set

 ### Future Work
-- Experiment with more complex models.
+- Experiment with other features and approaches such as CNNs.
+- Combine multiple models (Random Forest, MLP, CNN).
-- unit testing
+- Unit testing
-- more robust error logging
+- Error logging